Dudemanguy/mpv-manga-reader/README.md

 ## Usage
 Just place `manga-reader.lua` in your scripts directory and then load up a directory of images or an archive.
 Non-images are removed based on their extension.
 If you have some weird, special snowflake image format, just let me know and I can add it to the array.

 By default, starting mpv-manga-reader is bound to `y`.
-When starting the reader, it will temporarily turn the brightness and contrast all the way down (to avoid spoilers of course) and scroll all the way through the playlist.
-This is so the script can fetch the image dimensions of every single page (there's not a better way to do this unfortunately).
-After that, the reader will start in manga mode in single page mode (by default) and rebind some keys.
+When turning the reader on, it will enter manga mode and single page mode (by default) and rebind some keys.
 Here are the defaults.

 * toggle-manga-reader: `y`
 * toggle-double-page: `d`